Eyes on space, India launches 'mini-Hubble'

 “This will bring little commercial advantage but will show India’s new capability in space research,” said Vahia, whose institute made three of the five scientific instruments aboard ASTROSAT.

-The ASTROSAT instruments will transmit data to a control center in the southern city of Bangalore that will manage the satellite during its five-year mission life.
+The ASTROSAT instruments will transmit data to a control centre in the southern city of Bangalore that will manage the satellite during its five-year mission life.
+(Reporting by Aditya Kalra; Editing by Frank Jack Daniel)